lballore/metal-parser/docs/user_guide.rst

     print(lyrics)

-Get all the songs of a specific album:
+Get all the songs of a specific album
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::